niilliiz/larq-app/README.md

 ### Project Status

-- now, it's in a static state, only most noticeable part of the home page has done.
-I used firebase database to store the data. you may need vpn to see the shop page
+- Only most noticeable part of the home page and also shop page have done so far.
+I used firebase database to store the data. you may need vpn to see the shop page.

 #### Future Changes

-1.  complete the shop page using the outsourced data. -> done
+1.  complete the shop page using the outsourced data.
 2.  add routing to the project.